Theta Phi Alpha: May C. Ryan

 As a founding member, May is credited with developing the name, motto, and original coat of arms for Theta Phi Alpha.
-She was also a member of the Board of Trustees until she died on May 18, 1935.
+She was also a member of the board of trustees until she died on May 18, 1935.

-Eva Bauer Everson (then Stroh)
+Eva Bauer Everson

-Eva Regina Stroh, the other collegiate founder, acquired the furnishings and housing for the original Theta Phi Alpha house in the summer of 1912 as a freshman, along with Otilia Leuchtweis.
-Before she entered the University, Eva found solace in the St. Catherine of Siena Catholic Church, whose namesake became the patroness of the Theta Phi Alpha fraternity.
+Eva Regina Stroh, later known as Eva Bauer Everson, was a collegiate founder.
+She acquired the furnishings and housing for the original Theta Phi Alpha house in the summer of 1912 as a freshman, along with Otilia Leuchtweis.
+Before she entered the University, she found solace in the St. Catherine of Siena Catholic Church, whose namesake became the patroness of the Theta Phi Alpha fraternity.
 Showing her involvement in Theta Phi Alpha, she named the fraternity as a beneficiary in her will.

 Symbols

-Theta Phi Alpha's official colors are blue, gold, and silver.
+Theta Phi Alpha's colors are blue, gold, and silver.
 Blue represents the bond between sisters, while silver and gold represent endless faith.
 The fraternity's jewels are sapphire for loyalty and the pearl.
 The fraternity's symbol, a compass, represents direction.
-Its flower is a white rose, while its mascot is a penguin.
+Its flower is a white rose.
+Its mascot is a penguin.

 The coat of arms is an azure crest with a diagonal band between a cross with two beams on each arm and top, bearing a Tudor rose with black seeds and gold.
 The bottom beam is pointed and longer than the others, while a cloak-like blue and gold arch covers the top.
 Over the esquire's helmet, the crest has an open book with a silver and gold edge.
 This book is imprinted with two blue fleur-de-lis.
 The motto, Theta Phi Alpha in Greek lettering, is written in upper and lower case on the blue banner on the bottom of the crest.